Genaro Hernández: Life after boxing

-Hernández worked as a boxing instructor at the LA Boxing Gym in Lake Forest, California until early 2011.
-He helped out in a broadcast of a boxing match in Maywood after that.
+Hernández worked as a boxing color commentator on television, broadcasting several fights including the Floyd Mayweather Jr. and Diego Corrales fight on January 20, 2001.
+He was a boxing instructor at the LA Boxing Gym in Lake Forest, California until early 2011.
+He also assisted with regional boxing broadcasts in California.

 Illness and death

 After retiring from boxing Hernández was diagnosed with stage four rhabdomyosarcoma of the head and neck, a very rare form of cancer, and one which Hernández' insurance would not cover for treatment.
 Although Hernández collected several large purses in his career, including $600,000 for his final fight against Mayweather, he was not able to afford his expensive treatments and benefits were held to assist in paying what insurance would not cover.
 Bob Arum, of Top Rank Promotions, who promoted Hernández, footed Hernandez' bills for chemotherapy for a number of years, until Hernandez died, also having him brought to and from the chemotherapy sessions.
 In mid 2009 it was reported that Hernández' cancer was in remission but in early 2010 the cancer had returned and Hernández was undergoing treatment.

 On June 3, 2011, it was announced that Hernández would stop chemotherapy treatment.
 Hernández died from cancer on June 7, 2011, at the age of 45.
 Floyd Mayweather paid for Hernández's funeral expenses.